gauravfodekar/NodeJSNotes/README.md

 Each of these methods allows you to iterate over the characters in a string, and you can choose the one that best suits your coding style and specific requirements.

-35.	# What is the difference between map and foreach method?
+35.#What is the difference between map and foreach method?
 Answer: The `map()` and `forEach()` methods are both used for iterating over arrays in JavaScript, but they serve different purposes and have different behaviors.

 Here are the key differences between `map()` and `forEach()`: